Robust Dynamic Assortment Optimization in the Presence of Outlier Customers: Introduction

 The above result assumes that an upper bound on the outlier proportion $\varepsilon$ is given as prior knowledge.
 While in some cases we may be able to estimate $\varepsilon$ from historical data, this is not always possible, which motivates the design of fully adaptive policies that do not require $\varepsilon$ as an input.
 Inspired by the ``multi-layer active arm race'' from the multi-armed bandits literature \citep{Lykouris:18}, we propose an adaptive robust dynamic assortment optimization policy in Algorithm \ref{alg:adaptive-epsilon}.
-Our policy runs multiple ``threads'' of known-$\varepsilon$ algorithms on a geometric grid of $\varepsilon$ values in parallel, and, as we show, achieves $\tilde{O}(\varepsilon T +\sqrt{NT})$ regret, where $\tilde{O}$ suppresses $\log(T)$ and $K$ factors (see Theorem \ref{thm:adaptive-epsilon}).
-Algorithm \ref{alg:adaptive-epsilon} and its analysis in Sec.~\ref{sec:adaptive} provide more details.
+Our policy runs multiple ``threads'' of known-$\varepsilon$ algorithms on a geometric grid of $\varepsilon$ values in parallel, and, as we show, achieves $\tilde{O}(\varepsilon T +\sqrt{NT})$ regret, where $\tilde{O}$ suppresses $\log(T)$ and $K$ factors (see Theorem \ref{thm:adaptive-epsilon}). {Here, the (cumulative) regret is defined as the sum of the differences between the expected rewards (revenues) of the optimal assortment and the assortments the retailer offers at each time period.} Algorithm \ref{alg:adaptive-epsilon} and its analysis in Sec.~\ref{sec:adaptive} provide more details.